nachobacanful/wakevm/README.md

 Tag filtering lets you define **which VMs or containers are WOL-eligible** — like a simple access control list (ACL):

-- By default, the script looks for the tag `wol` in the guest's Proxmox config
+- By default, the script looks for the tag `wol` in the guest's Proxmox config.
+Apply a tag to the VM/CT in the Proxmox GUI.
 - Use `-e` or `--tag-only` to enable filtering
 - Use `--tag <name>` to override the default tag
 - Tag matching happens **only when a magic packet is received**, so the tag can be changed dynamically at runtime without restarting the script

 ### ✅ Example

-Start only guests with the `wol` tag:
+Start only guests with the `wol`(default) tag:

 ```bash
 ./wakevm --tag-only